Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Hauptscharführer Detlef Nebbe (Life Imprisonment)

-SS Oberscharführer Hinrich Oppelt (Fate Unknown)
+SS Oberscharführer Heinrich Oppelt (Fate Unknown)

 SS Oberscharführer Walter Otto (Acquitted)

-SS Hauptscharführer Gerhard Palitzsch (Dissapeared)
+SS Hauptscharführer Gerhard Palitzsch (Died near Budapest)

-SS Obersturmführer Bruno Pfuetze (Fate Unknown)
+SS Obersturmführer Bruno Pfuetze (Died June 18, 1945 in Oslo)

 SS Unterscharführer Hans Pichler (Fate Unknown)